stratosphereips/NetSecGame/README.md

         known_blocks: {}
 ```

 As in other agents, the description is only a text for the agent, so it can know what is supposed to do to win.
-In this example the goal of the defender is determined by a state where the known blocks can be applied in any router's firewall and must include all the controlled hosts of all the attackers.
-These are `magic` words that will push the coordinator to check these positions without reviling them to the defender.
+In this example, the goal of the defender is determined by a state where the known blocks can be applied in any router's firewall and must include all the controlled hosts of all the attackers.
+These are `magic` words that will push the coordinator to check these positions without revealing them to the defender.

 ## Definition of the network topology